-(a) Date-The regular City election shall be held on the first Tuesday following the first Monday in November in each odd-numbered year.

-(b) Ballot Position-The order in which names of candidates appear on the ballot for each office in a regular City election shall be determined by a drawing by lot conducted by the Election Commission.

-(c) Information to Voters-If the candidate in a regular City election is an incumbent of the office to which he seeks election, against his name shall appear the phrase "Candidate for Re-election."
+- (a) Date-The regular city election shall be held on the first Tuesday following the first Monday in November in each odd-numbered year. - (b) Ballot Position-The order in which names of candidates appear on the ballot for each office in a regular city election shall be determined by a drawing by lot conducted by the election commission. - (c) Information to Voters-If the candidate in a regular city election is an incumbent of the office to which the candidate seeks election, against the candidate's name shall appear the phrase "Candidate for Re-election".